Professor Sarah Toulalan

 My main research interests are to do with issues relating to the body, sex and sexuality, gender, health and medicine.
 I am currently researching body size, shape and body management (fat/thin bodies) and health; ageing, sex and health; and sexual practice and health.
 My primary area of research at the moment is to do with children and sex in early modern England.

-Current Projects I am currently working on a project/monograph funded by the Leverhulme Trust on Children and sex in early modern England: knowledge, consent, abuse c.1550-1750.
+Current Projects I am currently finishing writing a monograph (the research for which was funded by the Leverhulme Trust) on Children and sex in early modern England: knowledge, consent, abuse c.1550-1750.
 This builds on an earlier research project on Bodies, sex and health in early modern England which was supported by a British Academy Small Research Grant.
+I am also working on two edited collections, one on early modern bodies for Routledge and the other on A Cultural History of Beauty in the Early Modern World for Bloomsbury.

 Selected seminar and conference papers